Megaxela/QCodeEditor/README.md

 1. Qt Creator styles.

 ## Build
-It's CMake based library so it can be used as submodule.
-(See example) But here is the steps to build it as static library (for external use for example).
+It's a CMake-based library, so it can be used as a submodule (see the example).
+But here are the steps to build it as a static library (for external use for example).

-1. Clone repo: `git clone https://github.com/Megaxela/QCodeEditor`
+1. Clone the repository: `git clone https://github.com/Megaxela/QCodeEditor`
-1. Go into repo: `cd QCodeEditor`
+1. Go into the repository: `cd QCodeEditor`
-1. Create build folder: `mkdir build`
+1. Create a build folder: `mkdir build`
-1. Go into build folder: `cd build`
+1. Go into the build folder: `cd build`
-1. Generate build file for your compiler: `cmake ..`
+1. Generate a build file for your compiler: `cmake ..`
-    1. If you need to build example, specify `-DBUILD_EXAMPLE=On` on this step.
+    1. If you need to build the example, specify `-DBUILD_EXAMPLE=On` on this step.
-1. Build library: `cmake --build .`
+1. Build the library: `cmake --build .`

 ## Example

-By default `QCodeEditor` uses standard QtCreator theme.
-But you may specify you own by parsing it with `QSyntaxStyle`.
-Example uses [Dracula](https://draculatheme.com) theme.
+By default, `QCodeEditor` uses the standard QtCreator theme.
+But you may specify your own by parsing it with `QSyntaxStyle`.
+The example uses [Dracula](https://draculatheme.com) theme.
-(See example for more)
+(See the example for more.)

 <img src="https://github.com/Megaxela/QCodeEditor/blob/master/example/image/preview.png">